“I sold my properties to sustain scholarships for students” - Kwankwaso

 3,000 students benefited from Kwankwaso's scholarship programmes

-The former governor of Kano state who described education as the best investment politicians can make in the people, said he had always given himself targets on what to do for humanity.
+The former governor of Kano state who described education as the best investment politicians can make in the people, said he had always given himself targets on what to do for humanity, Daily Trust also reported.

 “When we advertised in 2019, believing that there are few people with first class because in our first scholarship we said anybody with first class, we exhausted all in Kano.
 Second class upper, we exhausted them.